opea-project/GenAIComps/comps/guardrails/wildguard/langchain/README.md

 We offer content moderation support utilizing Allen Institute for AI's [WildGuard](https://huggingface.co/allenai/wildguard) model.

+`allenai/wildguard` was fine-tuned from `mistralai/Mistral-7B-v0.3` on their own [`allenai/wildguardmix`](https://huggingface.co/datasets/allenai/wildguardmix) dataset.
 Any content that is detected in the following categories is determined as unsafe:

 - Privacy
 - Misinformation